bofm/sublime-a-file-icon/README.md

 * `Preferences → Package Settings → A File Icon → Settings`,
 * Choose `A File Icon: Settings` in `Command Palette`.

+### Wrong Icons

+Sublime Text uses syntax scopes for file-specific icons.
+That's why icons for packages provided by the community require to be installed.

+See the list of [community packages][packages] that you may need to install to see the right icon.

 ### Themes

-If your theme supports `A File Icon` you can choose what icons you want to use – provided by the theme (by default) or provided by the package.
+If your theme supports an icon customization you can choose what icons you want to use – provided by the theme (by default) or provided by the package.
 Otherwise this package adds its own icons only.

-Themes that already have support of `A File Icon` include:
+Themes that already have support of the icon customization include:

 * [Boxy Theme][boxy-theme]
 * [Material Theme][material-theme]